 Q: Why do I have to swap the trays during drying with a stacking dehydrator?

-A: Stacking tray dehydrators, which dry from the bottom up, create a temperature gradient which means the top trays will be a little bit cooler, particularly if you are using extra trays to increase capacity.
-To get evenness of drying in this type of expandable system food dryer you have to occasionally move the top trays to the bottom to even out the drying temperature and time.
-But it's important to recognise the distinct advantage you have anyway in terms of the number of trays you use not being fixed.
-If your are just using the standard number of trays with a stacking dehydrator, ?tray rotation is not really an issue.
-It's not a big inconvenience even when using extra trays but if you want to dehydrate food without monitoring the progress, a horizontal air flow type like the Excalibur or Sedona dehydrator may be a more appropriate choice.
+A: Stacking tray dehydrators, which dry from the bottom up, create a temperature gradient which means the top trays will be a little bit cooler in some cases, particularly if you are using extra trays to increase capacity.
+To get evenness of drying in this type of expandable system you have to occasionally move the top trays to the bottom to even out the drying temperature and time.
+But it’s important to recognise the distinct advantage you have anyway in terms of the number of trays you use not being fixed.
+If your are just using the standard number of trays with a stacking dehydrator, tray rotation is not really an issue.
+It’s not a big inconvenience even when using extra trays but if you want to dehydrate food without monitoring the progress, a horizontal air flow type like the Excalibur or Sedona dehydrator may be a more appropriate choice.

 Q: What is the best way to store the food once it is dry?

 A: Any sterilised, rigid airtight container offers a convenient storage method and the dried food can be stored for many months without the risk of spoiling.
 Food should fill the containers to minimise the volume of air left in the container.
 Some people will go one step further and use a vacuum sealer to exclude air and preserve more of the nutrients over time.
 Vacuum sealed bags take up less space too

 A: With our entire product range we tend not to recommend one product over another because what’s best for one person may not work as well for someone else.
 If you are trying to decide which one to go for, our choosing your dehydrator section gives an unbiased look at the main differences between models and types.